Groxx/LocalTrace/README.md

 which are wonderfully useful to see not just "this is doing disk access here", but _why_ it's happening in the first place.

-Also but.  `systrace.py` is tightly bound to running systrace itself, which means your device has to be plugged in, and it'll end itself after not too long anyway.
+Also but.  `systrace.py` is pretty tightly bound to `atrace` itself, which means your device has to be plugged in, and it'll end itself after not too long anyway.
 Yeah, you can feed it a file, but you still need to actually call `adb shell atrace -z`.